James Wilford Garner: Academic career

-He graduated from the Mississippi Agricultural and Mechanical College in 1892 and studied at the University of Chicago (Ph.M., 1900) and at Columbia University (Ph.D., 1902), where he was a member of the Dunning School.
+He studied at Columbia University (Ph.D., 1902), where he was a member of the Dunning School.
 His dissertation, Reconstruction in Mississippi, though critical of Reconstruction, was regarded by W. E. B. Du Bois as the fairest of the works of the Dunning School.

-He was professor of political science at the University of Pennsylvania in 1902–1903 and professor of political science at the University of Illinois, and he was editor in chief of the American Journal of Criminal Law and Criminology (1910–1911).
+He was professor of political science at the University of Pennsylvania in 1902–1903.
+He became professor of political science at the University of Illinois in 1904.
+He was editor in chief of the American Journal of Criminal Law and Criminology (1910–1911).
+He was head of the American Political Science Association in 1924.